kubesphere/community/sig-observability/concepts-and-designs/multi-tenant notification.md

 ## Requirements ##

-- Every user can customize the channels for receiving notifications, including email, wechat, slack, webhook and dingtalk, by customize his own receiver and config.
-A user only has one receiver or config in the same type.
+- Every user can customize the channels for receiving notifications, including email, wechat, slack, webhook and dingtalk, by customizing his own receiver and config.
+A user can only have one receiver or config of the same type.

 ![](../images/tenant-receiver-config.png)

-- The platform administrator can customize the global channel for receiving all notifications by customize the global receivers and the default configs.
-Each type of global receiver and default config can be only one.
+- The platform administrator can customize the global channel for receiving all notifications by customizing the global receivers and the default configs.
+Only one global receiver or default config is allowed for each type.

 ![](../images/global-receiver-config.png)